-Pressure treated wood has been infused with chemical preservatives under high pressure.
+Pressure-treated wood has been infused with chemical preservatives under high pressure.
 These chemicals are designed to protect the wood from rot, termites, mold, and moisture damage.
 That’s why it’s commonly used for outdoor structures that are exposed to rain, soil, and changing weather conditions.
-The treatment process forces preservatives deep into the wood fibers, which helps the lumber last for many years.

 Why Is Wood Treated?